JosephJohnAlexander/Codesans/README.md

 REASONS OF CREATING THIS FONT

-	I need a monospaced/duospaced font, there are several fonts I have liked, but none of them satisfy me.
+	When I was creating Nailbody, I want a monospaced/duospaced sans serif, because I always think that serifs and sanses are basic fonts.
+There are several fonts I have wanted, but none of them satisfy me.

-	DSE Typewriter is released under SIL OpenFont License, this licence forces font modifications, of a font under this licence, release under this licence.
-And, there are no vertical lines but slashes in the glyph of the number sign (ASCII hexadecimal: 23).
+	Inconsolata is relased under SIL OpenFont License, this licence forces font modifications, of a font under this licence.
+And there are no vertical lines but slashes in the glyph of the number sign (ASCII

-	Inconsolata is relased under SIL OpenFont License.
-And there are no vertical lines but slashes in the glyph of the number sign.

-	Selectric Bookface is not free for commercial usages, and it seems not monospaced.
-The width of the space character (ASCII hexadecimal: 20) is not same to the width of other characters.
+ 	hexadecimal: 23).

 	Selectric Advocate is not free for commercial usages.

-	CentSchbook Mono BT is not free for commercial usages, and there are no vertical lines but slashes in the glyph of the number sign.

 	DEC Terminal Modern is not free for commerical usages.

 	Glass TTY VT220's glyphs are not clear.

-	I don't know whether Nouveau IBM Stretch free for commerical usages, and I don't accept glyphs of numbers 6, 9 and lowercase g (ASCII
-	hexadecimal: 07).

-	437 IBM BIOS-2y is released under SIL OpenFont License, and I don't accept glyphs of numbers 6, 9, and lowercase g.

-	437 IBM VGA 8x16 is released under CC-BY SA.
-Reasons I refuse this font, are same to reasons I reject 437 IBM BIOS-2y.

-	The ratio of the width and the height of glyphs of CMU Typewriter,are not 1:2.

-	X Typewriter is released under SIL OpenFont License.

 	IBM Plex Mono is released under SIL OpenFont License, and I don't accept glyphs of numbers 6 and 9.

-	Courier New is not a font that free for commerical usages, and I don't accept glyphs of the number sign, 6, 9 and lowercase g.

 THE PROCESS OF CREATIONS OF THIS FONT